Early Education and Support Division

 The purpose of this Management Bulletin is to instruct Local Planning Councils (LPCs) on the new standardized child care and development funding priority setting process.
-LPCs are required to submit their local funding priorities to the California Department of Education (CDE), Child Development Division (CDD), every year on or before May 30.
+LPCs are required to submit their local funding priorities to the California Department of Education (CDE), Early Education and Support Division (EESD), every year on or before May 30.

 California Education Code (EC) Section 8499.5 (a) through (d) requires the LPCs to review local, State and Federal data and provide the CDE with an updated listing of their local child care and development funding priorities by May 30 every year.
 In 1998, Assembly Bill 1857 amended EC Section 8279.3 to include specific expanded mandates for LPCs to identify local funding priorities for the distribution of new state general child care and development and preschool funding to promote equal access to child development services across the state, based on direct impact indicators of need.

 The EC language specifies how LPCs are to conduct their yearly review of child development services in order to identify gaps in services and funding priorities which will ensure that all the child care and preschool services of the county are met to the greatest extent possible given limited resources.
 The LPC priorities will be used by the CDE to determine future child care and development funding decisions for State subsidized services.

 Over two years ago, the CDE began a collaborative effort to clarify and standardize the LPC priority setting process with representatives from the California Child Care Coordinators Association.
 This Management Bulletin describes the new priority setting process which must be utilized for the priorities submitted this May 30, 2009, and all subsequent submittals.

 Local Planning Councils develop priorities for funding using the following: